Could you save 5 litres of tap water a day?

 - Reducing water consumption at our own sites

 - Halved leakage levels in our region, and have one of the lowest levels in the industry, having met our targets every year

 - We’re targeting a further 16% reduction in leakage by 2025

 - Investing heavily to pinpoint and fix leaks as quickly as possible, this includes employing more people and utilising technology such as high-tech monitors

 Read our Water Resources Management Plan to find out how we plan to deliver water to our customers long into the future despite the challenges we face in the next 25 years.
 Our Plan covers both South West Water and Bournemouth Water following the merger in April 2016.

 For more information about what we're doing to save water, click here.

 It's rained all winter so why are you asking us to save water?

-Spring this year was the hottest since records began and the Environment Agency have reported that rainfall across Cornwall and Devon was below normal, most river levels are notably low.
+Spring this year was the sunniest since records began, and May was the driest.
 Our reservoirs filled up over the wet winter and we currently have plenty of raw water stored.